-Photo by Harold Meek

-Antwan "Banks" Williams struggles to break his restraints

-www.sanguentinnews.com Page 12 SAN QUENTIN NEWS January 2016 SAN QUENTIN NEWS

-Computer Coders Celebrates Demo Day

-Continued from Page 1

-price tag on."

-In attendance were local community members, including Scott McGrew, anchor of Press: Here, an NBC tech-business television show, tech-business executives and curious citizens.

-Inmates Jason Jones, Jerome Boone, Damon Cooke and Reginald Hola built Getting Parents' Attention (GPA), an app that helps parents stay involved with their children's education did not have access to the interin order to help their children net in prison.
-All of their work get into colleges with sports was done without that one tool scholarships. was done without that one tool considered integral to coding
+Photo by Harold Meeks Antwan "Banks" Williams struggles to break his restraints Page 12 SAN QUENTIN NEWS www.sanquentinnews.com Janua Computer Coders Celebrates Demo Day Continued from Page 1 price tag on."
+In attendance were local community members, including Scott McGrew, anchor of Press: Here, an NBC tech-business executives and curious citizens.
+Inmates Jason Jones, Jerome Boone, Damon Cooke and Reginald Hola built Getting Parents' Attention (GPA), an app that helps parents stay involved with their children's education in order to help their children get into colleges with sports scholarships.
+"GPA is not only my dream, but something I wish I'd had," Jones said.

-project as learning to code.